rambleraptor/rambleraptor.github.io/_drafts/guatemala.markdown

 The masons were such a great source of knowledge.
 They were incredibly knowledgeable about their trade and helped us through every step of the process.
 Despite our inexperience (and complete inability to do anything right), none of them seemed irritated at us.

 Overall, I feel like I was given so much more from this work than I possibly could have put in.
 I learned so much from the masons and befriended them all.
 I'm even friends with one on Facebook!
-The families were so kind and thought us all about generosity when you have so little.
+The families were so kind and taught us all about generosity when you have so little.

 ## Touristy Stuff
 Throughout the week, we did a whole bunch of "touristy" things that I'd be remiss not to mention.